 Another type of eggroll that is popular among Filipinos and foreigners is Lumpiang Shanghai.
 If you like fried tiny eggrolls, check out my Lumpiang Shanghai recipe.

-Tips in Making Lumpiang Sariwa
+Tips Making Lumpiang Sariwa

 Before sauteing the ingredients, fry potatoes, sweet potatoes and carrots so it stays crisp and not soggy or mushy.
 All these ingredients will be added when almost done cooking.

-When making lumpia wrapper, once batter is poured in pan, be quick to spread it all around in a circle.
+When making lumpia wrapper, once batter is poured in pan, be quick to spread it around in a circle.
 Add a few drops of batter in areas with holes.

 After making lumpia wrapper (crepe), cover it with paper towel and saran wrap and put it in the fridge for an hour to get firmer.

 When serving in a gathering of more than 10 people, individually wrap each Lumpiang Sariwa with wax paper.
-This will prevent lumpia from sticking with each other plus it is easier to grab.
+This will prevent lumpia from sticking to each other plus it is easier to grab.
 Place the sauce and condiments next to it.